farcaster-project/RFCs/tasks.md

 Upon task reception, syncers MUST send a `height_changed` event immediately to signify the current height.

-## Watch Wallet
+## 1: Watch Address

-`watch_wallet` asks the syncer for notifications about when a specified wallet receives funds.
+`watch_address` asks the syncer for notifications about when a specified address receives funds.

 Required parameters are:
 * `confirmations`: Confirmation threshold to wait for before producing an event.
 If 0, the event is created as soon as a transaction is seen.